-PILLAR 1: Putting All High School Students on a Path to Postsecondary Success

-• Strategy 1: Ensure all high school students have the opportunity to earn at least six college credits while in high school

-Solution: Create a consistent statewide dual enrollment program built around community colleges, providing all high school students an opportunity to achieve a minimum of six college credits, entirely free of charge for low-income and historically underserved populations.

-• Strategy 2: Ensure all high school students know their options and have a plan for further education and a career

-Solution: Support high school-community college partnerships, navigators, guidance, and college readiness.
+PILLAR 1: Helping All High School Students Access Pathways to Postsecondary and Career Success STRATEGY 1: Ensure all high school students have the opportunity to earn at least six college credits while in high school SOLUTION: Create a consistent statewide dual enrollment program built around community colleges, providing all high school students an opportunity to achieve a minimum of six college credits, entirely free of charge for low-income and historically underserved populations.
+STRATEGY 2: Ensure all high school students know their options and have a plan for further education and a career SOLUTION: Support high schoolcommunity college partnerships, navigators, guidance, and college readiness.